Embroidery needles for perfect results

 2. the needle size

-3. the needle system (flat versus round piston geometry).
+3. the needle system (flat versus round shank geometry).

 The use of a suitable embroidery needle not only reduces the amount of work and increases productivity, but can also save money.
 Discover high-quality, state-of-the-art embroidery needles to achieve the embroidery results you desire.